Emergency Dentistry

 Can this wait?

-Do not wait.
-Time matters for a knocked-out permanent tooth.
-If there was major facial trauma, uncontrolled bleeding, or a medical emergency, go to the ER.
+Do not wait on a knocked-out permanent tooth.
+Baby teeth should not be replanted.
+Major facial trauma, uncontrolled bleeding, or a medical emergency belongs in the ER.

 When should I go to the ER?